 California Transparency in Supply Chains Act Disclosure

-OSI Group, LLC supports the goals of the California Transparency in Supply Chain Act of 2010 (“Act”) and strives to continually improve our processes and practices to maintain high standards in the ethical sourcing of materials used in our products.
+OSI Group, LLC supports the goals of the California Transparency in Supply Chains Act of 2010 (“Act”) and strives to continually improve our processes and practices to maintain high standards in the ethical sourcing of materials used in our products.
 Our efforts so far in aligning with the Act’s requirements include the following:

 Certifications by Direct Suppliers